michel4j/epr-simple/README.md

 -----
 Each particle is treated separately from the source to detection in a completely local and realistic manner.
 In fact the whole simulation can be performed on separate computers.

+Each detection station behaves exactly the same as the other.
+Swapping the particles and sending them the opposite way does not change the results.

 The model reproduces *almost* exactly the QM correlation for both electrons and photons and matches experimental data very well.
 See http://arxiv.org/pdf/quant-ph/0606122.pdf (Fig 1).

 Obviously the model violates the CHSH inequality.

+To run the simulation yourself, you need at least 4GB of memory but you can run fewer iterations by changing the NUM_ITERATIONS constant.
+On my Computer, it runs ~20,000 particle pairs per second and I can get reasonable statistics from about 1,000,000 photon pairs.

+On any linux system you need to have `matplotlib` installed for the plotting, as well as `numpy`.
+Then simply run:

+        python epr.py

+and wait for it to complete.
+It will show you a progress bar as well as how many particle pairs it is simulating per second.

+I haven't tested on Windows but you probably want a "batteries-included" python distribution such as "Python xy" http://code.google.com/p/pythonxy/.